 Meet the Owner

 Latisia attended Russell Sage College graduating with a Bachelors in Dance Performance and therapy.
 Here she studied dance as not only a performing art but as a form of healing and expression.
 Personally, Latisia has always believed dance to be a way of release and a way that she could pop in and out of reality.
 Not long after graduating from college, Latisia was introduced to a dance company called Garth Fagan.
-She enrolled in there summer intensive program in 2013 which is where a new beginning arose for her.
-She was offered a job in the Garth Fagan (Afro-Caribbean modern dance) dance company as a professional dancer and demonstrator for the beginner and intermediate public dance classes in 2014.
+She enrolled in their summer intensive program in 2013 which is where a new beginning arose for her.
+She was offered a job in the Garth Fagan (Afro-Caribbean modern dance) dance company as a professional dancer, dancing for company shows and demonstrator for the beginner and intermediate public dance classes in 2014.
 She learned most of her discipline as a dancer being apart of the dance company and shares her experiences with others now recently becoming a private studio owner in October 2021.